Visiting

 • send us a list of your previous courses in English and American Studies via email

-• send us a list of the courses you would like to take at our institute.
+• send us a list of the courses you would like to take at our department.
 You can get some prior orientation about our course offer here (B.A. coursespdf, 96 kb · de, M.A. coursespdf, 103 kb · de).
 Please note that B.A. students cannot take any M.A. classes, while M.A. students need to check with their home university if they can obtain credit points should they want to take B.A. classes.

-Importantly, it is only after reviewing these documents and test results that we decide on whether you can take classes at our institute and whether these can be the courses you originally intended.
+Importantly, it is only after reviewing these documents and test results that we decide on whether you can take classes at our department and whether these can be the courses you originally intended.
 It is not unsual for the initial course choice to be amended.

 In sum, sending out your application documents does not mean that you are automatically granted visiting student status for English and American Studies!
 This is why you need to apply as early as possible and to take all of the above steps as early and as quickly as you can!